Magdalene laundries in Ireland: Expansion

 As this expansion was taking place and these laundries were becoming a part of a large network of institutions, the treatment of the girls was becoming increasingly violent and abusive.
 According to Finnegan and Smith, the asylums became "particularly cruel", "more secretive" in nature and "emphatically more punitive".
-Though these women had committed no crime and had never been put on trial, their indefinite incarceration was enforced by locked doors, iron gates and prison guards in the form of apathetic sisters.
+Though these women had committed no crime and had never been put on trial, their indefinite incarceration was enforced by locked doors, iron gates and harsh sisters.
 By 1920, according to Smith, Magdalen laundries had almost entirely abandoned claims of rehabilitation and instead, were "seamlessly incorporated into the state's architecture of containment".

 According to historian Frances Finnegan, in the beginning of these asylums' existence, because many of the women had a background as prostitutes, the women (who were called "children") were regarded as "in need of penitence", and until the 1970s were required to address all staff members as "mother" regardless of age.
 To enforce order and maintain a monastic atmosphere, the inmates were required to observe strict silence for much of the day.

 As the phenomenon became more widespread, it extended beyond prostitutes to petty criminals, orphans, mentally disabled women and abused girls.
 A 2013 report made by an inter-departmental committee, chaired by Senator Martin McAleese, found no evidence of unmarried women giving birth in the asylum.

 Given Ireland's historically conservative sexual values, Magdalen asylums were a generally accepted social institution well into the second half of the twentieth century.
 They disappeared with changes in sexual mores and a loss of faith in the Catholic Church due to repeated revelations of scandals.
 Though Finnegan suggests that a more critical reason is that they ceased to be profitable: "Possibly the advent of the washing machine has been as instrumental in closing these laundries as have changing attitudes."